grethasaur/IFSSA_app/README.md

   - **XGBoost**: The final choice for modeling due to its superior performance in handling structured data.

 - **Feature Engineering**: Created lagged features from historical data (e.g., previous pickup counts) to incorporate temporal trends into the model.
-- **User Interface**: Deployed a streamlit-based web application to allow users to interact with the model and get real-time predictions based on input data.
+- **User Interface**: Deployed a Streamlit-based web application to allow users to interact with the model and get real-time predictions based on input data.

 ## Data Sources
 ### Clients Dataset